In this article we will see how to create a custom shortcuts for stored procedures in SQL Server ?

 In SQL Server, you can create a custom shortcut for stored Procedures .
-As a SQL developer somtimes, you have to monitor the output of any table or stored procedure frequently, so how will it be if you create a shortcuts to execute that stored procedue instead of writing stored procedure name again and again then executing it, definitely that will save your time .
+As a SQL developer, sometimes you have to monitor the output of any table or stored procedure frequently, means you need to execute stored procedure frequently.
+So it would be better if you create a shortcuts to execute the stored procedure instead of writing stored procedure name again and again then executing it, definitely that will save your time .

 Following are the steps to create a custom shortcut to execute stored procedure.